prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-admob.md

 #### Step 4: Make bid request

-The `fetchDemand` method makes a bid request to prebid server and provide the results in the completion handler.
+The `fetchDemand` method makes a bid request to prebid server and provides a result in a completion handler.

 #### Step 5: Store the winning bid in the GADRequest extras

-GMA SDK doesn't provide extras to the adapter if they were set not in the app scope.
+GMA SDK doesn't provide extras to the adapter which were set not in the app scope.

-That is why you must add the code for forwarding the winning bid to the adapters.
-In the most cases you'll just need to copy and paste the following lines inside the completion closure:
+That is why you must add the code for dispatching the winning bid to the adapters.
+In the most cases you will just need to copy and paste the following lines inside the completion closure of the `fetchDemand()` method:

 ```
 let extras = GADCustomEventExtras()